 A student who cannot attend their course through illness or commitments elsewhere is requested to contact SYSA as soon as possible.
-If it necessary to cancel the course within twenty eight days (28) of commencement of the course, every possible attempt will be made to mitigate the Student’s costs, to let the berth elsewhere.
+If it necessary to cancel the course within twenty-eight days (28) of commencement of the course, every possible attempt will be made to mitigate the Student’s costs, to let the berth elsewhere.
 If successful, the Student will only forfeit the course deposit.
 If unsuccessful, the Student will be expected to pay the full fee.
 It is strongly recommended that the Student organises additional TRAVEL, ACCOMMODATION AND CANCELLATION INSURANCE.

 It is essential to know that NO other appointments are acceptable during training hours, such as MCA ENG 1 appointments, visa appointments, etc. You are expected to attend the full duration of each course for maximum benefit.
-Our PYA and RYA accreditations forbid us to allow a student to attend any less than the guided learning hours laid out for each course.
+Our international accreditations forbid us to allow a student to attend any less than the guided learning hours laid out for each course.
 If any prior commitments cannot be rescheduled, SYSA must be notified by the Student upon booking.

 UNDER 18 YEARS OF AGE: